WPManageNinja/fluent-boards-dev-doc/src/database/models/index.md

 # Database Model Basic

 ## Introduction
-FluentCRM ORM provides a beautiful, simple ActiveRecord implementation for working with database tables.
+FluentBoards ORM provides a beautiful, simple ActiveRecord implementation for working with database tables.
 Each database table has a corresponding "Model" which is used to interact with that table.
 Models allow you to query for data in db tables, as well as insert new records into the table.

 ::: warning NOTE
-FluentCRM offers helper functions and methods to interact with FluentCRM's database so you may use those things instead of Models directly.
+FluentBoards offers helper functions and methods to interact with FluentBoards's database so you may use those things instead of Models directly.
 We are documenting these for our internal usage and very-high level usage by 3rd-party developers.
 :::

-## Built-in FluentCRM DB Models
+## Built-in FluentBoards DB Models
 All the built-in database models are available at

-- `fluent-crm/app/Models/` (Free version)
+- `fluent-boards/app/Models/` (Free version)
-- `fluentcampaign-pro/app/Models/` (Pro version)
+- `fluent-boards-pro/app/Models/` (Pro version)

-In this Article we will use `FluentCrm\App\Models\Subscriber` model as an example.
+In this Article we will use `FluentBoards\App\Models\Board` model as an example.

 ## Retrieving Models
 Think of each Eloquent model as a powerful query builder allowing you to fluently query the database table associated with the model.
 For example: